Severson-Group/AMDC-Firmware/docs/01-Building-and-Running-Firmware.md

 1. Create your master repo (which will eventually contain your private code as well as a copy of `AMDC-Firmware`)
 2. In this repo:
-  a.
-Add a git submodule for the `AMDC-Firmware` repo: `git submodule add https://github.com/Severson-Group/AMDC-Firmware`
+    1. Add a git submodule for the `AMDC-Firmware` repo: `git submodule add https://github.com/Severson-Group/AMDC-Firmware`
-  b.
-Copy `AMDC-Firmware/sdk/bare/user` to your repo's root directory, and rename (perhaps as "my-AMDC-private-C-code")
+    2. Copy `AMDC-Firmware/sdk/bare/user` to your repo's root directory, and rename (perhaps as "my-AMDC-private-C-code")

 NOTE: `$REPO_DIR` represents the file system path of the `AMDC-Firmware` repository, _not your master repo_.